 Here's why it's a problem.
 At the first level, people want both their theological preferences and their worship-style preferences satisfied.
 If worship-style preferences were the only dividing line among US congregations then having different congregations with different worship styles would be all we needed.
 But Americans also fall into different theological groupings.
 People who, like Jackson, have a theology that is liberal but a worship-style preference that is body-experiential and emotive currently have no very satisfactory home.
 I do believe that Unitarian Universalism must make itself into a more satisfactory home for people like Jackson -- or Unitarian Universalism will (and will deserve to) whither and die.

 At the second and deeper level, my phrase "worship-style preference" must now be exposed as misleading.
 There are worship needs at stake that are not mere preferences.
 And Jackson's experience cannot be reduced (as, so far, I have been doing -- in order to now expose its reductiveness) to the experience of finding UU worship different from the worship to which he happened to have grown up accustomed.
-What's at issue isn't just a fond nostalgia for childhood church experiences.
+What's at issue isn't just (as it might initially appear) a fond nostalgia for childhood church experiences.